Anosmia: When Your Nose Doesn't Know

-Of the five senses, smell is probably the most taken-for-granted sense.
-Have you ever wondered what life would be like without the ability to smell things?
+Many people take their sense of smell for granted.
+Have you ever wondered what life would be like without the ability to smell your favorite food or fragrance?

-There is a name for this condition; the medical community calls it anosmia (an-OHZ-me-uh).
-Depending on the cause, anosmia may be a temporary or permanent condition.
+There is a name for this condition.
+The medical community calls it anosmia (an-OHZ-me-uh).
+Depending on the cause, the condition can be temporary or permanent.

 The Anatomy of Smell

-Your sense of smell originates from olfactory nerves in the brain.
-At the top of the nasal passages, and behind the eyes, is a small patch of neurons contain hundreds of odor receptors.
+The sense of smell originates with the olfactory nerves in the brain.
+At the top of the nasal passages, and behind the eyes, is a small patch of neurons with hundreds of odor receptors.

-These nerve cells or olfactory receptor neurons are out in the open, so they come into contact with the air.
-Tiny hair-like projections called cilia increase the surface area of these neurons.
+Because these olfactory receptor neurons are out in the open, they come into contact with air.
+Tiny hair-like projections called cilia increase their surface area.

-Anything with a scent has odor molecules, light and volatile chemicals that are released into the air through evaporation.
+Fragrant products, or anything with scent, have odor molecules -- light, volatile chemicals that are released into the air through evaporation.
 Non-volatile solids, such as steel, have no scent because nothing can evaporate from them.

 What Causes Anosmia?

-Many things can contribute to smell disorders.
-The common cold is the usual culprit, creating a temporary loss of smell.
-Other conditions include influenza, sinus infection, hay fever, chronic congestion, or sneezing that is unrelated to allergies.
+Anosmia has many different causes.
+The common cold is the usual culprit, and it creates a temporary loss of smell.
+Influenza, sinus infection, chronic congestion, allergic reactions, and sneezing that is unrelated to allergies are other prevalent causes.